svylabs/stablebase/WHITEPAPER.md

 To summarize, StableBase offers several unique features:

 1. 0% interest rate
 2. Introduction of user-set reserve ratio as a way to contract and expand money supply.
+These people also act as rate governors.
-3. Introduction of pre-paid shielding rate to allow for flexible borrowing terms.
+3. Introduction of pre-paid shielding rate (set by rate governors) to allow for flexible borrowing terms.
 4. Introduction of redemption protection for better UX for regular users.
-5. Yield for Reserve Pool and Savings Pool depositors.
+5. Yield for Reserve Pool and Stability Pool depositors.
-6. Experimental stability mechanics that caters to both advanced(traders, hedge funds, market makers, institutions, etc.) and regular borrowers(salaried).
+6. Experimental stability mechanics that caters to both advanced(traders, hedge funds, market makers, institutions, etc.) and normal borrowers.

 # User Profiles